 Diet and Nutrition

-You should feed your Rottweiler two meals of 2 to 5 cups of dry food per day.
-The amount depends on your dog's size, activity level, age, and other factors.
+Feed a Rottweiler two meals of two to five cups of dry food per day.
+The amount depends on the dog's size, activity level, age, and other factors.
 Free-feeding isn't recommended because Rottweilers are not good at self-moderation and will tend to put on weight if allowed to eat whenever they want.
 Obesity will shorten your dog's lifespan, so discuss this with your veterinarian to get a recommended feeding schedule, amount, type of food, and exercise plan.

 - Loyal and protective